 This year’s Friday drive will head back to the Laurel Highlands where the club is making arrangements to visit the quaint town of Ligonier, PA.
-We will park in the town square, complete with its gazeboand gardens, from 11:30 am to 2:00 pm.
-Our car show will complement the Ligonier Art’s Festival.
+We will park near the town square, complete with its gazebo and gardens, from 11:30 am to 2:00 pm.
+Our visit will coincide with the Ligonier Art’s Festival.
 After lunch, stroll the artwork or visit Fort Ligonier, one of best examples of a British Fort dating from the French and Indian War.
 After returning to the hotel late afternoon, our Friday evening welcome reception will take place this year at Sewickley BMW.
 In conjunction with the BMW CCA Foundation, Sewickley BMW has agreed to let us turn the showroom back to 1988.
 This should be a great addition to our packed calendar.

 Saturday/Sunday – July 19th/20th